 Task selection

 Choosing the right task type for your model is the crucial first step in the distil labs workflow.
-Currently, our platform provides specialized support for two fundamental task types: classification and open book question answering.
+Currently, our platform provides specialized support for five fundamental task types:

 Classification